cryostatio/cryostatio.github.io/guides/_subsections/view-archived-recordings.md

     {% include howto_step.html
         summary="Select a source target application"
         image-name="2.3.0/view-archives-recordings-1.png"
-        caption="Clicking the dropdown arrow next to a target name will list any archived recordings originating from that source target." text=click-on-source-target-include-text
+        caption="Clicking the <i>dropdown arrow</i> next to a target name will list any <code>Archived Recordings</code> originating from that source target." text=click-on-source-target-include-text
     %}
   </li>